liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

 Sometimes, you might be required to implement very specific kinds of search filters.
 For example, suppose you need to search both web content articles and only PDF files from the Documents and Media library.
-This kind of requirement is not suited to being implemented as facets.
-Since facets are metrics that are calculated across an entire result set, using facets' ability to drill down as a means of filtering will likely lead to poor performance and overly complex facet configurations. *Drilling down* means manually selecting filters to apply to a search.
+This kind of requirement is not suited to a facet implementation.
+Since facets are metrics that are calculated across an entire result set, using facets' ability to drill down as a means of filtering may lead to poor performance and overly complex facet configurations. *Drilling down* means manually applying filters to a search.

 ![Figure 1: Here, the user has *drilled down* (filtered the search results) by manually selecting the *Liferay* site and the *Document* asset type.](../../images/drilling-down.png)

-If you need to implement specific filters that are not suited to being implemented as facets, you can still use Liferay's search API.
+If you need specific filters that are not suited to being implemented as facets, you can still use Liferay's search API.
 Instead of adding facets to a search context, you can set boolean clauses on the search context.
 That is, instead of using `searchContext.addFacet(Facet facet)`, you would use `searchContext.setBooleanClauses(BooleanClause[] booleanClauses)`.
-This method allows you to pass any number of filter criteria to the search context as an array of boolean clauses.
-Filtering implemented this way is several times for efficient than anything done via the facet API.
+This strategy allows you to pass any number of filter criteria to the search context as an array of boolean clauses.
+Filtering implemented this way is several times more efficient than anything done via the facet API.
 Another advantage of the boolean clause API is that it supports features like exclusions (e.g., `(-field:not_this_value)`) which are not supported by facets.

 Consider again the case where you need to search both web content articles and only PDF files from the Documents and Media library.
 You could develop a custom